Have You Ever Spotted an Image Online and Had No Idea Where It Came From?

 Using Low Quality Images

-Uploading low-resolution or blurry images for reverse image search reduces accuracy.
-Search engines need clear images to match visual patterns effectively across.
-Databases, so always use the highest quality version of the image you have.
+Upload image search with low-resolution or blurry photos reduces accuracy.
+Image search engines need clear images to match visual patterns effectively.
+Always use the highest quality version of the image you have when using any reverse image search tool.
+A clear picture search always delivers better matches than a blurry one.

 Not Using Filters